toderash/aspire.github/CONTRIBUTING.md

 license.
 The "dual license" model does not in any way constitute a reduction in rights or freedoms granted users, and any user that wishes to remain on an older version under the original license may do so.
 We will not retroactively change license terms.

-## Security

-If you observe a security vulnerability in one of our packages or libraries, please responsibly report it to support@aspirepress.org.
-We will respond to notify you that we received your query, and we will credit you in the fix we provide.
-We ask for 30 days to fix any vulnerability before you disclose it.